turanszkij/WickedEngine/README.md

 RenderPath3D_Deferred myGame; // Declare a game screen component, aka "RenderPath" (you could also override its Update(), Render() etc. functions).
 This is a 3D, Deferred path for example, but there are others main.ActivatePath(&myGame); // Register your game to the application.
 It will call Start(), Update(), Render(), etc. from now on...

-wiSceneSystem::LoadModel("myModel.wiscene"); // Simply load a model into the current global scene wiSceneSystem::GetScene(); // Get the current global scene wiRenderer::ClearWorld(); // Delete every model, etc. from the current global scene
+wiScene::LoadModel("myModel.wiscene"); // Simply load a model into the current global scene wiScene::GetScene(); // Get the current global scene wiRenderer::ClearWorld(); // Delete every model, etc. from the current global scene

-wiSceneSystem::Scene scene2; // create a separate scene
+wiScene::Scene scene2; // create a separate scene
-wiSceneSystem::LoadModel(scene2, "myModel2.wiscene"); // Load model into a separate scene
+wiScene::LoadModel(scene2, "myModel2.wiscene"); // Load model into a separate scene
-wiSceneSystem::GetScene().Merge(scene2); // Combine separate scene with global scene
+wiScene::GetScene().Merge(scene2); // Combine separate scene with global scene

 myGame.setSSAOEnabled(true); // You can enable post process effects this way...